SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

   Recommendation: it should be set according to the server's resources available (i.e. CPU).
 The high concurrency number could have a negative impact on the performance, as the CPU will try to render a large number of requests concurrently, effectively slowing down the response times.

 - `ttl` (time to live) is a number that indicates the amount of time (in milliseconds) before a pre-rendered page is considered stale and needs to be rendered again.
+This option is used regardless if the `cache` option is enabled.

+  Recommendation: should be set according to your business needs, and for how long you want to keep the stale render in cache before evicting it.
+Should be set regardless if the `cache` option is enabled.

 - `renderKeyResolver` is a function that accepts `(req: Request) => string`, which maps the current request to a specific render key.
 The `renderKeyResolver` allows you to override the default key generator so that you can differentiate between rendered pages with custom keys.